 Student Collections Study Award

-Due to the ongoing COVID-19 situation as well as current and potential future travel restrictions, the April 1 cycle of the NHM R&C Student Collections Study Award is cancelled.
-As of now, we will resume soliciting applications for the October 1, 2020 award cycle.
+Due to the ongoing COVID-19 situation as well as current and potential future travel restrictions, the April 1 and October 1 cycles of the NHM R&C Student Collections Study Award are cancelled.
+As of now, we will resume soliciting applications for the April 1, 2021 award cycle.

 The NHM Collections Study Awards were instituted to provide funding for undergraduate and graduate students to visit and study the collections of the Natural History Museum of Los Angeles County, La Brea Tar Pits & Museum, and William S. Hart Ranch and Museum (together, the Natural History Museums of L.A.
 County).
 Collections visits must be arranged through the appropriate department's collections manager.

-There are two award deadlines each year: April 1st (CANCELLED) and October 1st.
+There are two award deadlines each year: April 1 (CANCELLED) and October 1 (CANCELLED).
 Prospective applicants should contact the relevant curator and collections manager of the collections they wish to visit before assembling proposal materials.

 Applications should be submitted as a single combined PDF document via email to Tyler Hayden (email@example.com).